arviiyer/securevault/README.md

 # SecureVault: A Secure File Encryption and Decryption Tool

-SecureVault is a lightweight and blazingly fast tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
+SecureVault is a lightweight tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
 Now, with **concurrency**, SecureVault takes advantage of multi-core processing to make file encryption and decryption significantly faster.
 This project is ideal for anyone looking to safeguard sensitive data or learn about implementing cryptographic techniques.

 ---

-## Features
+## ✨ Features

-- **AES-256 Encryption**: Industry-standard encryption to secure your files.
+- 🔒 **AES-256 Encryption**: Industry-standard encryption to secure your files.
-- **Blazingly Fast with Concurrency** 🚀: Utilizes goroutines and worker pools to encrypt and decrypt multiple files concurrently.
+- 🚀 **Blazingly Fast!**: Utilizes goroutines and worker pools to encrypt and decrypt multiple files concurrently.
-- **Directory-Level Processing**: Encrypts or decrypts all files in a specified directory.
+- 📂 **Directory-Level Processing**: Encrypts or decrypts all files in a specified directory.
-- **Key Management**:
+- 🔑 **Key Management**:
-  - Automatically generates a secure encryption key.
+  - 🛠️ Automatically generates a secure encryption key.
-  - Saves and retrieves the key for seamless decryption.
+  - 🔐 Saves and retrieves the key for seamless decryption.
-- **Simple Command-Line Interface**: User-friendly prompts for encryption and decryption.
+- 🖥️ **Simple Command-Line Interface**: User-friendly prompts for encryption and decryption.

 ---